 I remain a great admirer of Gatiss' work, particularly with The League.
 I sleep with the lights on now.
 It's in the dark I see Pipes' face.
-One eye protruding.
-The other ripped out.
+One eye protruding, the other ripped out.
 Black.
-It is always wonderful to hear those you professionally respect express their appreciation of Ghostwatch, in some way.
+It remains wonderful to hear those you respect professionally express their appreciation of Ghostwatch in some fashion.
 I so hoped to include the Royston quartet in the Behind the Curtains documentary, but sadly this never came to pass.
 If you're listening, gents, this year is the Thirtieth Anniversary you know... *fingers crossed*

 In this interview with Ellen, Mark begins by explaining how he had not before seen Alternative 3: